abc-share-org/easy-imm-abc/QUICKSTART-NUTANIX.md

 When defining Identity reservations under a server profile, see example in `profiles` folder, note the flag in the example with `ignore_reservations`.
 Reservation records are ephimeral.
 Meaning that as soon as the reservation is assigned to a server profile, the identity reservation record is removed from the API.
 Thus, after you run the first plan and the identities are created, this flag should be configured to `true` or you need to remove the reservations from the `server_profiles`.
 Either way the reservations will only work on the first apply.
 Subsequent applies with the reservations defined will cause the plan/apply to fail due to the identity being consumed.

 ## YAML Schema Notes for auto-completion, Help, and Error Validation:

-If you would like to utilize Autocomple, Help Context, and Error Validation, `(HIGHLY RECOMMENDED)` make sure the files all utilize the `.ezi.yaml` file extension.
+If you would like to utilize Autocomplete, Help Context, and Error Validation, `(HIGHLY RECOMMENDED)` make sure the files all utilize the `.ezi.yaml` file extension.

 First install the `Redhat: YAML` exension to Visual Studio Code or VSCodium: https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml